Lucas0707-pt/drone_auto_land/README.md

 # drone_auto_land

 This project is designed to enable a drone to autonomously land on a marker using PX4 as an autopilot and ROS2 for communication.
-It includes a marker detection system that uses a camera feed to detect and track markers in real-time.
+It includes a marker detection system that uses a camera feed to detect and track markers in real-time as well as perform position correction and altitude descent.

 ## Files in the Project